valproic acid (Oral route)Pronunciation

 Valproic acid may cause some people to become dizzy, lightheaded, drowsy, or less alert than they are normally.
 Make sure you know how you react to valproic acid before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.

 Do not stop taking valproic acid without first checking with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping completely.
+This may help prevent worsening of seizures and reduce the possibility of withdrawal symptoms.

 Before you have any medical tests, tell the medical doctor in charge that you are taking valproic acid.
 The results of some tests may be affected by valproic acid.